get-convex/convex-helpers/packages/convex-helpers/README.md

 - `stream` constructs a stream using the same syntax as `DatabaseReader`.
   - e.g. `stream(ctx.db, schema).query("messages").withIndex("by_author", (q) => q.eq("author", "user1"))`
-- `mergeStreams` combines two streams into a new stream, ordered by the same index.
+- `mergeStreams` combines multiple streams into a new stream, ordered by the same index.
 - `filterStream` filters out documents from a stream based on a TypeScript predicate.
 - `queryStream` converts a stream into a query, so you can call `.first()`, `.collect()`, `.paginate()`, etc.